 - use BPA-free cans to package their product.

 Here are some of those companies…

 Vital Choice – offers Marine Stewardship Council-certified sushi-grade tuna medallions and canned tuna in BPA free cans!
-At .08ppm, Vital Choice has the lowest average mercury level of any of the minimal-mercury tuna brands.
-They also carry minimal-mercury salmon and other seafood.
+They carry minimal-mercury tuna, salmon and other seafood, too.
 Available online.

-This Tuna Poke recipe is a great way to get the most taste and nutrition from your sushi-grade, minimal-mercury tuna:
+This Tuna Poke recipe is a great way to get the most taste and nutrition from your sushi-grade, low mercury tuna:

-- 1 carton mustard greens or cress (optional)
+- 1 bunch mustard greens, or cress (optional)

 - Cut the tuna into 3/4 inch cubes or 1/2 inch thick medallions.

 - If using mustard and cress, arrange as a bed in four small serving bowls or plates.